Fraser Basin Council

 Why is the Shuswap Watershed Council offering grant funding focused on nutrients?

-From 2016-2019, the Shuswap Watershed Council worked with researchers at the University of British Columbia – Okanagan to better understand nutrients in the Shuswap watershed.
-The results showed that the highest proportions of phosphorus in the lakes come from the settled valley bottoms of the Shuswap River and the Salmon River where there are farms, homes and commercial development.
+From 2016-2021, the Shuswap Watershed Council worked with researchers at UBC Okanagan to better understand nutrients in the Shuswap watershed.
+Two phases of research were carried out.
+The results showed us that the highest proportions of phosphorus in the lakes come from the settled valley bottoms of the Shuswap River and Salmon River where there are farms, homes, and commercial development.
+It has also shown us that the time to intervene with new and improved nutrient management strategies is now – because the levels of phosphorus in the rivers and lakes have been steadily increasing for about four decades.

-To protect our water quality from too many nutrients, and the potential for more frequent or severe algal blooms, the Shuswap Watershed Council has created the Water Quality Grant Program to assist farmers and landowners with new management practices to reduce, capture or divert phosphorus-rich waters or effluent so that phosphorus doesn’t end up in rivers or lakes where it could contribute to water quality concerns.
+To protect water quality from too many nutrients and the potential for more frequent or severe algal blooms, the Shuswap Watershed Council has created the Water Quality Grant Program.
+Farmers, landowners and stewardship groups are invited to apply for funding for projects that protect water quality or to implement new practices to improve nutrient management and soil health.
+The ultimate goal of the grant program is to work with farms and other partners to stop the flow of phosphorus-rich waters and effluent so that nutrients stay in the soil, and don’t end up in rivers and lakes where it could contribute to water quality concerns.

 Learn more about SWC's research in Understanding Nutrients and Water Quality in the Shuswap River and Salmon River.